 Preferences: Opens a dialog that lets you set your preferred time zone.

-Log: Opens a dialog that shows the SQL Developer log.
+Log: Opens a dialog that shows the list of HTTP calls made during your SQL Developer Web session.

 Help: Opens online help for the page you are viewing in a new browser tab.